Visualization of nuclear many-body correlations with the most probable configuration of nucleons: Introduction

 \section{Introduction}

 The nuclear many-body wave function contains an enormous amount of information since it is, for an $A$-body system, a function of $3A$ continuous variables for positions and $2A$ discrete variables for spins and isospins.
 Therefore, in general it is difficult to analyze the full information of the wave function.
 Moreover, many of the experimental observables are expectation values or transition probabilities of one- or two-body operators.
 For these reasons, theoretical analyses in nuclear physics are made mainly for quantities obtained after integrating out most of the information of correlations embedded in a many-body wave function, such as one- and two-body densities.

 A typical example of spatial nucleon correlations is clustering.
-Studies of the cluster structure based on microscopic theories without assuming any clusters have been made with the one-body density \cite{GS13, Eb14} and two-body density (the localization function) \cite{RMUO11,ZSN16,SN17,EKN17,Ta19} in the coordinate space.
+Cluster model calculations have been successfully applied mainly to light systems where some specific cluster structure is explicitly assumed \cite{OFK06,B1,B2,ZRM94}.
+Studies of the cluster structure based on microscopic theories without assuming any clusters have been made with the one-body density \cite{GS13, Eb14,Fr18,KKO12} and two-body density (the localization function) \cite{RMUO11,ZSN16,SN17,EKN17,Ta19,Ren22} in the coordinate space.
+There was also an analysis of the overlaps between $\alpha$-cluster-model and mean-field wave functions \cite{Ma06}.
 The reduced width amplitude and spectroscopic factor can also be used to quantify the existence probability of clusters \cite{Ho77,KH06,KEST14,Ta21}.